-This reserve is calculated by estimating the claims frequency (number of claims/number of customers insured) and average cost of claim for each historic treatment month and then deducting total claims already incurred (including claims already paid and claims included within the outstanding claims reserve) for that treatment month.
+This reserve is calculated by estimating the total value of claims for each historic treatment month and then deducting total claims already incurred (including claims already paid and claims included within the outstanding claims reserve) for that treatment month.

 The reserve is calculated separately for different sub-categories of claims that have broadly similar experience.